Third Grade Curriculum Overview

 In this lesson, students are asked to identify keywords in example sentences.

 The third grade math curriculum contains numerous math lessons, along with printable worksheets, quizzes and chapter tests.
 It constitutes a solid third grade math program correlated to state standards, which is important to many homeschooling users.
 Non homeschoolers use the program as an alternative to a 3rd grade math tutor, for test preparation, extra practice, or summer enrichment.

-One hundred lessons are organized into a series of chapters that introduce and cover:
+Math lessons are organized into 17 chapters that introduce and cover:

 - Number Theory and Systems – Third grade number theory teaches students to understand numeration, number theory, and number systems.
 Lessons also cover writing numbers, number lines, and rounding numbers off.

 - Addition and Subtraction – Teaches the meanings of operations and how they relate to one another.
 Lessons also cover estimating sums and differences.